Borouge Data Protection Notice

 Where we have given you (or where you have chosen) a username and password which enables you to access certain parts of our websites, applications or digital services, you undertake to keep your username and password secure and confidential and shall not disclose or permit it to be disclosed to any unauthorised person, and to inform us as soon as reasonably practicable if you know or suspect that someone else knows your username and password or believe the confidentiality of your username and password has been lost, stolen or compromised in any way or that actual or possible unauthorised transactions have taken place.
 We are not liable for any damages resulting from any security breaches, on unauthorised and/or fraudulent use of your username and password.

-We will put in place measures such that your personal data in our possession or under our control is destroyed and/or anonymized as soon as it is reasonable to assume that (a) the purpose for which that personal data was collected is no longer being served by the retention of such personal data; and (b) retention is no longer necessary for any other legal or business purposes.
+We will put in place measures such that your personal data in our possession or under our control is destroyed and/or anonymised as soon as it is reasonable to assume that (a) the purpose for which that personal data was collected is no longer being served by the retention of such personal data; and (b) retention is no longer necessary for any other legal or business purposes.

 10. Retention Limitation

-When personal data is no longer required for the purpose for which it was collected and/or any other legally permissible purpose, we will either securely delete or destroy the personal data, or anonymise it such that it cannot be used to identify you or any other individual.
+When personal data is no longer required for the purpose for which it was collected and/or any other legally permissible purpose, we will either securely and permanently delete or destroy the personal data, or anonymise it such that it cannot be used to identify you or any other individual.

 The specific period of retention for personal data may be affected by the legal requirements of your country.
 We will comply with document retention periods which may be set by your country's authorities and/or the contractual limitation periods under the laws of your country.
 While this would typically mean that we will delete, destroy or anonymise data within 6 years from the time it is no longer required, unless your country requires us to do so at a sooner date, local practice may vary and longer periods of retention may be permitted or required under the laws of some jurisdictions.
 We may also delete or destroy data where you are entitled to require us to do so, or where directed by a lawful authority in your country.